 What is the KOALA Study?

-The KOALA Study is an opportunity for patients and families to advance KAND research, and get us closer to treatment, by participating in clinical assessments at Columbia University Irving Medical Center in New York City.
+The KOALA Study is an opportunity for patients and families to advance KAND research, and get us closer to treatment, by participating in clinical assessments at Boston Children’s Hospital in Boston Massachusetts.
 The KOALA Study (KIF1A Outcome measures, Assessments, Longitudinal And endpoints Study) is led by Principal Investigator, Dr. Wendy Chung, and a team of specialists who will perform standardized assessments with KAND patients to understand how KAND symptoms develop and change over time.

 To put it simply, if we can’t measure it, we can’t fix it.
 The KOALA Study will prepare the KAND community for clinical trials, which require validated outcome measures and endpoints to evaluate the effectiveness of potential therapeutics.
 Additionally, our hope is for the results of this study to produce a standard of care document to serve as a resource and understanding of KIF1A Associated Neurological Disorder for both the patient and medical communities.